ONDC-Official/ondc-deeplink/docs/Enabling deeplink encoded QR codes.md

 ### Network Identification

-The `<network>` component in the deep link identifies the specific network to which the request belongs to.
+The `<domain.network>` component in the deep link identifies the specific network to which the request belongs to.
 For example,

 ```
-beckn://<network>?bpp_id=biz.enstore.com&intent.provider.id=p1234&domain=ONDC:RET10&action=search
+beckn://<domain.network>?bpp_id=biz.enstore.com&intent.provider.id=p1234&domain=ONDC:RET10&action=search
 ```

 The BAPs would need to maintain a local lookup table that maps the unique network identifier to the respective registry endpoint based on the network.
 The registry endpoint may be an API endpoint, a github endpoint, or a local registry DB to lookup the network participants of the specified network.